Mobile App Scalability: Key Factors for Long-Term Success

 Load Testing

 Load testing measures how well your app performs under normal traffic.
 Use tools like JMeter or BlazeMeter to simulate thousands of users accessing your app simultaneously.
+These are among the top 10 testing tools recommended for comprehensive testing.

 Stress Testing